About Patriotic Fruit Pizza Cookies

 Patriotic Fruit Pie Cookies

-Celebrate the patriotic holidays & events with these festive soft butter cookies topped with cream cheese frosting, chopped strawberries, and blueberries.
+Celebrate the red, white, and blue holidays with these festive soft butter patriotic cookies topped with cream cheese frosting, chopped strawberries, and blueberries.

 For the Butter Cookies

-- In a medium bowl, sift together sugar and flour, then set aside.
+In a large bowl, sift together sugar and flour, then set aside.

 For the Cream Cheese & Fruit Topping

-- Keeping speed on low, slowly add powdered sugar.
-Add more milk or powdered sugar 1 tsp at a time to get desired consistency.
+Keeping speed on low, slowly beat in powdered sugar until fully incorporated.
+If you need to adjust the consistency, try add more milk or powdered sugar (1 tsp at a time) until texture is correct.
 Frosting should be a standard thickness.